SuperOfficeDocs/superoffice-docs/docs/document/cloud/sharepoint-documents/troubleshooting.md

 # Troubleshooting

-## Why do I get a “Sorry, you don't have access” when I try to open a document from CRM?​
+## I get “Sorry, you don't have access” when I try to open a document from CRM​

 Most likely you are member of a user group in SuperOffice CRM and not in the corresponding AAD (domain) group that gives access to that document in SharePoint.
 For instance, the document you try to open has visible for Sales, but you are not a member of that group SharePoint.
 You need to contact your IT-Department to sort that out.​